 Providing effective feedback is a crucial step to support learning.
-Students will be informed about support their future learning.
+Students will be informed about whether or not they have been awarded the Achieved Descriptor once the teacher's judgement has been reached.
+However, effective feedback goes beyond the naming of the Descriptor awarded.
+Feedback on the strengths of the student's work, and on areas for improvement can be used to support their future learning.
 Further information on the use of feedback can be found at http://juniorcycle.ie/Assessment.